Wondermongering/AIDirector/README.md

 python main.py --models creative-gpt logical-claude mediator-claude
 ```

+### Step-by-Step: Token Strategies

+1. Set `token_limit_strategy` on a model to one of
+   `TRUNCATE_OLDEST`, `SUMMARIZE`, or `SLIDING_WINDOW`.
+2. Run the conversation and the memory manager will apply the strategy whenever
+   the context grows too large.

+### Step-by-Step: Plugin Usage

+1. Define a model with provider `CLI` or implement `ProviderInterface`.
+2. Set `WORLD_INTERFACE_KEY` in your environment for authentication.
+3. Run the orchestrator with the plugin model included.

 ### Saving and Analyzing Conversations

 ```bash
 # Specify a custom log folder
 python main.py --log-folder ./my_conversations
 ```

+See [docs/examples.md](docs/examples.md) for more detailed, step-by-step
+examples of these advanced features.

 ## API Reference